Finally – everything I know about painting cabinets, condensed into one place. And it all applies to painting furniture too!

 Do I need a top coat?

 No. None of these options need a top coat.
-In fact, they are all specially formulated for their durable finish.
+In fact, they are all special paint formulated for their durable finish.

 I don’t recommend a top coat at all, but if you just can’t stand it, you can use Polycrylic.
 It won’t yellow over time like polyurethane will.